ezBYK/speak/README.md

 * Speak was coded by Steraky, so yes I'm the only developer on this project and the brain Ezbyk.
 * It is the only messaging tool on terminal and without logs!

+* the project director: ezBYK
+* the developer: Steraky
 ### Coded With
 * [Python](https://www.python.org/)